Adventure Charters

 The typical instinctive reaction when feeling a hit is to haul back

 on the rod instantly.
-This does not often work.
+This does not always work.
 Stripers are very

 much into the habit of stunning their prey, often side swiping it or

-whacking a bait with their cheek then sucking it up while it is
+whacking a bait with their cheek or tail then sucking it up while it is

 stunned and incapable of fleeing effectively.
 This means that it’s

-better to hesitate for a short period or even drop the rod tip for a
+better to hesitate for up to a second or even drop the rod tip for

-second or two as soon as you feel the hit, then raise it and see if
+one to two seconds as soon as you feel the hit, then raise it and see if

 How to Fish the Water Column.